robertjskelton/robertjskelton.github.io/_posts/2023-05-17-Ferrari 360 - Replace Clock Light.markdown

 ![LED](/images/360-clock/4.jpg)

-Now that the clock is off, you can remove the light, if your fingers can't reach than a set of needle nose pliers should work.
+Now that the clock is off, you can remove the light, if your fingers can't reach it then a set of needle nose pliers should work.

 ![LED](/images/360-clock/6.jpg)